-According to a 2012 study by the American Psychological Association, 3 out of 4 workers regularly experience these physical symptoms caused by stress.
+According to a recent study by the American Psychological Association, 3 out of 4 workers regularly experience these physical symptoms caused by stress.
 Nearly half (48%) say work-related stress has a negative impact on their life.

 The 5 Most Stressful Aspects of a Job

 - Making important decisions.
 Holding someone else’s future in your hands is an incredible responsibility.
 So if you are in charge of others’ lives – physically, financially, emotionally – this can significantly increase your stress at work.